MissStrong/ICD2O/Notes/Unit 3/Note 11 - JavaScript Basics.md

 </html>
 ```

-In a HTML file, `<script>` tags are used to run JavaScript programs.
+In an HTML file, `<script>` tags are used to run JavaScript programs.
 If we put a `src` attribute with a path to a JavaScript program, it runs that program.

 The line `<script src="https://cdn.jsdelivr.net/npm/p5@1.3.1/lib/p5.js"></script>` is what loads all the code behind P5.js.
 The line `<script src="script.js"></script>` runs the P5.js program that we made.

 ### JavaScript Basics

-We've already seen plenty of JavaScript keywords, operators and data types when we were learning P5.js.
+We've already seen plenty of JavaScript keywords, operators, and data types when we were learning P5.js.
 Here's a summary of what we've seen so far.

 Keywords:
 * `function`